Weekly food distribution at Bangladesh Community Center feeds neighborhood

 “Everything’s going up.
 Gas is going up, food is going up.
 This shows how difficult everyone’s situation is,” said Quintero as he referred to the line of people waiting for help Thursday morning.
 “I just hope what they give me is enough.”

-The Bangladesh Community Center and Bangladesh Association of Atlantic County provide several community outreach events to help residents in need, but the food distribution at the community center is every Thursday from 10 a.m. to 2 p.m.
+The Bangladesh Community Center and Bangladesh Association of South Jersey provide several community outreach events to help residents in need, but the food distribution at the community center is every Thursday from 10 a.m. to 2 p.m.

 “The little bit of help I can get is nice,” said Lunengas.